amandhal/gitpractice/README_Docker_Day1.md

 ## 📌 Introduction to Docker

-From what I understood, Docker is basically a tool that helps us run applications inside something called *containers*.
+Docker is basically a tool that helps us run applications inside something called *containers*.
 These containers include everything the app needs — like code, libraries, and dependencies — so it works the same everywhere.

 Earlier, apps used to break because of “works on my machine” issues, but Docker solves that by keeping environments consistent.